AlexEnCode/AlexEnCode/README.md

 <img src="hello.png" />
 <br>
-Hello there,

 I'm Alex, a dev trainer, here to improve my coding skills,
 I love to tinker with anything, IRL and IVL .
 Feel free to judge and review !
 <br>
 <br>